RyanSusana/elepy-wiki/documentation/2-DOWNLOAD.md

 </dependency>
 ```
 ## Elepy 1
+Elepy 1.8.0 is the most stable non-beta release of Elepy.
+To use it, you must include these two dependencies.
 ### Elepy Core
 The core module of Elepy, can be installed with maven.
 This includes the API generation and the core functionality of Elepy.
 For the CMS you must include the `elepy-admin` dependency.
 ``` xml